ThiagoMartinsThome/Command_Line/Exercises.md

 ## Shell Script:

-1.Create a script that will return  column names together with their column number from the csv files.
+1. Create a script that will return  column names together with their column number from the csv files.
 The first argument should be file name and the second delimiter.
-2.Create a script that accepts a CSV filename as input ($1 inside your script) and returns the model of the aircraft with the highest number of engines. (use it on  ~/Data/opentraveldata/optd_aircraft.csv)
+2. Create a script that accepts a CSV filename as input ($1 inside your script) and returns the model of the aircraft with the highest number of engines. (use it on  ~/Data/opentraveldata/optd_aircraft.csv)
-3.Repeat script 2, but add a second argument to accept number of a column with the number of engines.
+3. Repeat script 2, but add a second argument to accept number of a column with the number of engines.
 If several planes have the highest number of engines, then the script will only show one of them.  (use it on  ~/Data/opentraveldata/optd_aircraft.csv)
-4.Create a script that accepts as input arguments the name of the CSV file, and a number (number of engines) and returns number of aircrafts that have that number of engines. (use it on  ~/Data/opentraveldata/optd_aircraft.csv)
+4. Create a script that accepts as input arguments the name of the CSV file, and a number (number of engines) and returns number of aircrafts that have that number of engines. (use it on  ~/Data/opentraveldata/optd_aircraft.csv)

 ### Solution: